9 Reopened Places That Have Already Closed Again

-Less than one month after reopening, Disneyland in Hong Kong is closing once again in order to prevent the number of coronavirus cases from reaching uncontrollable highs—luckily, at the moment, you can still visit some reopened Disney parks in the United States, but here’s what you should know about planning that trip.
+Less than one month after reopening, Disneyland in Hong Kong is closing once again in order to prevent the number of coronavirus cases from reaching uncontrollable highs—luckily, at the moment, you can still visit some reopened Disney parks in the United States.
 The city is also demanding gyms and bars to close, imposing a strict limit on public gatherings and fining anyone who refuses to wear a mask on public transit.
 Hotels serving the Disneyland area will remain open as of now with stringent safety measures in place.

 Governor of California Gavin Newsom has restored restrictions on bars, restaurants, gyms, and office work to control the recent surge in coronavirus infections.
 Two of the state’s largest school districts, Los Angeles and San Diego, have decided to impose online instruction when school resumes next month.
 If your state is planning on opening schools this fall, don’t expect to see these things in school buildings.

 There are many ways your favorite restaurants might change after coronavirus, and that includes more temporary closures.
 In St. Louis, Missouri, some restaurants have temporarily closed again due to staff members testing positive for the virus, or guests testing positive.
 Even though it is not required by law, many establishments are letting their customers know if a staff member has a positive test.